Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 # Copy a directory recursively

-• Verify tailscale status shows both machines online
+• Ensure tailscale status shows both machines online

-• If the destination directory requires sudo, transfer to ~ first, then move with sudo
+• If the destination requires sudo, transfer to ~ first, then sudo mv

 J) Common Tailscale Commands (Daily Use)